 I just reheat the casserole, make some fresh garlic bread or cheese sticks, and throw in a salad and dinner is done.
 Honestly, that still sounds a little like cooking to me, but it’s so easy I feel like I’m not really cooking.

-OK, before someone points out that this is not really a casserole because all of the ingredients wasn’t cooked slowly together like a traditional casserole, I just want to say, I know it’s not a real casserole.
+OK, before someone points out that this is not really a casserole because all of the ingredients weren’t cooked slowly together like a traditional casserole, I just want to say, I know it’s not a real casserole.
 It’s in a casserole dish, though so I call it a casserole 🙂

 This is one of our favorite deer sausage recipes.
 Who knows, it might end up being your favorite, too!